 As you can see the strategies worked best for small companies.

-You can do a LOT better
+You can get a LOT higher returns

 But you can improve your returns substantially if you combine the PI with another ratio or indicator as the table below shows:

 Price Index 6 months (highest 6 month Price Index companies combined with)

 The best way to increase your returns was to combine 6 month PI with low Price to Book value companies - undervalued companies.

 Price Index 12 months (highest 12 month Price Index companies combined with)

 Click image to enlarge

 Best combination – 12 month PI The best way to increase your returns was to combine 12 month PI again with the top 20% of companies with the best 12 month Price index.
 This would have given you a list of companies whose share price has gone up the most over the past year.